 You have undoubtedly visited this museum for one of its major exhibits (Rodin, Monet, Picasso, Botero, and Ingres, among others) but did you know that it is also one of the world's biggest repositories of Québec art?
 Spanning the 17th century to the present day, the museum collection includes works by Riopelle and the Brousseau collection of Inuit art.

 Take in a show or attend a panel discussion, lecture, or workshop and see Musée national des beaux-arts du Québec in a whole new light!

-Bold, modern, edgy—contemporary theater has a lot to offer!
+Bold, modern, edgy—contemporary theatre has a lot to offer!

-Québec City's very own contemporary theatre festival is a celebration of professional theater and a place where audiences can discuss their passion and discover new theatrical voices.
+Québec City's very own contemporary theatre festival is a celebration of professional theatre and a place where audiences can discuss their passion and discover new theatrical voices.

-From mid-May to mid-June, the very best of national and international theater takes center stage at Carrefour international de théâtre.
+From mid-May to mid-June, the very best of national and international theatre takes center stage at Carrefour international de théâtre.